Exponential Decay of Correlations Implies Area Law: Results

 The second corollary gives an approximation of a state $\ket{\psi}_{1, ..., n}$ in terms of a matrix product state of small bond dimension.
 A matrix product representation of the state $\ket{\psi}_{1,...,n}$ is given by

 with $D \times D$ matrices $A^{[j]}$, $j \in [n]$.
-The parameter $D$ is termed bond dimension and measures the complexity of the matrix product representation.
+The parameter $D$ is termed the bond dimension and measures the complexity of the matrix product representation.
 When $D = \poly(n)$ the quantum state $\ket{\psi}_{1,...,n}$ admits an efficient classical description in terms of its matrix product representation, with only polynomially many parameters and in which expectation values of local observables can be calculated efficiently.
 We call such states themselves matrix product states (MPS) \cite{FNW92, OR95, Vid03, PGVWC07}.

-Combining Theorem \ref{maintheorempure} and the results of Ref. \cite{Vid03} (see also \cite{VC06}), we find \begin{corollary} Let $\ket{\psi}_{1, ..., n}$ be a state defined on a ring with $(\xi, l_0)$-exponential decay of correlations.
-For every $\delta > 0$, there is a matrix product state $\ket{\phi_k}$ of bond dimension $k = \poly(n^{\xi \log(\xi)}, \delta)$ such that $|\braket{\psi}{\phi_k}| \geq 1 - \delta$. \end{corollary} Thus we see that one-dimensional pure quantum states with exponential decay of correlations have a very simple structure, admitting a classical efficient parametrization.
-In fact, such a representation is more than of theoretical interest, as matrix product states are the variational ansatz for the most successful known method for simulating one-dimensional quantum systems, the Density Matrix Renormalization Group (DMRG) \cite{Whi92, OR95}.
+It is known that every so-called injective matrix product state (which is the generic case) has a finite correlation length.
+Combining Theorem \ref{maintheorempure} and the results of Ref. \cite{Vid03} (see also \cite{VC06}) we find that the converse statement also holds true: